-- (a) The Panel shall apply the standards that have been defined by ICANN for each category of Objection, and identified in Article 2(e). - (b) In addition, the Panel may refer to and base its findings upon the statements and documents submitted and any rules or principles that it determines to be applicable. - (c) The Objector bears the burden of proving that its Objection should be sustained in accordance with the applicable standards.
+- (a) For each category of Objection identified in Article 2(e),- Ithe Panel shall apply the standards that have been defined by ICANN, for each category of Objection, and identified in Article 2(e). - (b) In addition, the Panel may refer to and base its findings upon the statements and documents submitted and any rules or principles that it determines to be applicable. - (c) The Objector bears the burden of proving that its Objection should be sustained in accordance with the applicable standards.